vectordotdev/content-old/posts/rise-of-microservices-and-docker.md

 This has led to the evolution of hardware virtualization for optimizing IT infrastructure setups through what we call today as Virtual Machines (VMs).
 As you see in the second diagram, VMs have their guest OS which is run over a single physical machine or host OS.
 This enables us to run multiple applications without needing installing numerous physical machines.
 The host OS can ensure that there are systematic resource distribution and load balancing between the different VMs running on it.

 Although VMs made software more accessible to maintain and drastically reduced costs, more optimization was still possible.
-For instance, not all applications would behave as expected in a guest OS environment.
+For instance, not all applications would behave the same in a guest OS environment as on a physical machine.
 Additionally, the guest OS would require a lot of resources for even running simple processes.

 These problems led to the next innovation: containerization.
 Unlike virtual machines which were more operating system specific, containers are application specific, making them far lighter.
 Furthermore, VMs can run multiple processes whereas a container runs as a single process.
 This leads us to two things: